mami-project/draft-kt-plus-protocol/draft-trammell-plus-spec.md

 measurement; the principles of measurement and primitives we aim to support are drawn from recent work on explicit measurability in protocol design
 {{IPIM}}.

+## Notational Conventions

+The words "MUST", "MUST NOT", "SHOULD", and "MAY" are used in this document.
+It's not shouting; when these words are capitalized, they have a special meaning as defined in {{RFC2119}}.

 # State Maintenance and Measurement: Basic Header {#basic-header}